DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

    1. This masking is also applied to the attention pooling layer see `desed_task/nnet/CRNN.py`.
 3. Mixup is performed only within the same dataset (e.g. only within MAESTRO and DESED).
 4. To handle MAESTRO, which is long form, we perform overlap add at the logit level over sliding windows, see `local/sed_trained_pretrained.py`
+5. We use a per-class median filter
+6. We extensively re-tuned the hyper-parameters using Optuna.

 ### Results: